 In every action movie, there is always one guy with special skills that the rest of the team needs to win in the final battle with the bad guys.
-We all know him—he’s the nerdy computer guy capable of hacking hack into the opponent’s network on a cell phone in an airport during a firefight.
+We all know him—he’s the nerdy computer guy capable of hacking into the opponent’s network on a cell phone in an airport during a firefight.
 At Kluever & Platt, our version of this key utility player is found in Daniel May.
 Daniel obviously is not known for armed combat, but he is extremely good at its legal cousin.
 When a case is particularly tricky, Daniel’s often the one we call on to get the job done.

 Daniel specializes in contested foreclosures, with a subspecialty in counterclaims and motions to dismiss filed by borrowers.
-This work requires deep knowledge of key statues –the Truth in Lending Act, Illinois Consumer Fraud and Deceptive Practices Act, and the Real Estate Settlement Practices Act.
+This work requires deep knowledge of key statues –the Truth in Lending Act, Illinois Consumer Fraud and Deceptive Practices Act, and the Real Estate Settlement Procedures Act.
 His expertise is applied to our most difficult cases.